 The highway that connects the Atlantic in Brazil to the Pacific in Peru brings economic benefit, but it also brings destruction, deforestation, and economic pressure on local people to give up their way of life.
 But, there's a third way – creating premium products in harmony with nature.

-The Interoceanic Highway ploughs through the most remote parts of the Amazon basin, and along much of its 1,615 mi (2,600 km) length, the rainforest has been cleared and replaced with row after row of papaya.
+The Interoceanic Highway plows through the most remote parts of the Amazon Basin, and along much of its 1,615 mi (2,600 km) length, the rainforest has been cleared and replaced with row after row of papaya.
 The plantations create income for the locals, but they also kill the rainforest.
 Nothing else will grow after papayas have taken all the goodness from the soil.

 The highway also means the illegal miners can come, pillage the rivers for gold and tip their toxic waste into the pristine environment.
-They openly tout for workers in the frontier towns like Puerto Maldonado.
-The locals know they’re killing the forest – but the jobs pay so well, and there are families to feed!
+They openly tout for workers in the frontier towns such as Puerto Maldonado.
+The locals know they’re killing the forest; but the jobs pay so well, and there are families to feed.